fsopjani/SDP2017/week08/src/README.md

 5.

+    The builder design pattern helps to create instances of classes using class methods (builder method) rather than using class constructors, this is particularly useful in cases where a class needs to cater multiple scenarios which require multiple versions of constructor.
+This can be quite limiting when in cases where needed to create instances of class a constructor is not defined for a particular need.

 7.

     a.
 This is a structural pattern as it defines a manner for creating relationships between classes or entities.